 Figuring out how to save on the electricity bill is easy once you take a few small actions toward it.
 Of course, there are quick and easy ways and there are more involved ways.
 But the good news is, there are things you can do today to reduce your energy use (and your power bill!).

-According to the U.S. Department of Energy, most households use about 1,000 kWh per month of energy.
+According to the U.S. Department of Energy, most households use about 886 kilowatthours (kWh) per month of energy.
 To find out how to save on the electricity bill, take a look at your monthly statement and figure out how much your family is using.
 From there, make a plan to bring it down.
-Here are a few things you can do to reduce energy usage and lower your monthly electricity charges:
+Here are a few things you can do to reduce energy usage and lower your monthly electricity charges.

 1. Find out how to save on the electricity bill with “cool credits” through your power company.

-Many power companies offer a program that gives you a small reduction on your monthly bill in exchange for allowing them to cycle your air conditioning.
-For example, where I live, you can get a $5 month credit on your power bill if you enroll in the program.
+Power companies in select states offer a program that gives you a small reduction on your monthly bill in exchange for allowing them to cycle your air conditioning.
+For example, where I live, you can get a $5 per month credit on your power bill if you enroll in the program.
 The power company comes out and installs a small device next to your air conditioner, giving them the ability to control it for small snippets of time.
-There are parameters, like they won’t do it on weekends or holidays.
+There are parameters; like they won’t do it on weekends or holidays.
 And they’ll only do it for a few hours at a time.

-2. Lower your electric bill by replacing your light switches to reprogrammable ones.
+2. Lower your electric bill by replacing your light switches with programmable ones.

 via Amazon Reviews